saturncloud/examples/CONTRIBUTING.md

 ### The `README.md`

-Each folder exactly one level below `examples/` should have a `README.md`.
+Each folder exactly one and two levels below `examples/` should have a `README.md`.
 This should contain relevant information for understanding the example, such as:

 * description of any manual steps needed to use the code (like configuring credentials)
 * links to reference material like blogs posts or data dictionaries

-So, for example, in the directory structure above, `taxi-cpu/README.md` is required but `taxi-cpu/dashboard/README.md` is not.
+So, for example, in the directory structure above, `examples-cpu/README.md` is required, `examples-cpu/prefect/README.md` is required, but `examples-cpu/prefect/some-other-directory/README.md` would not be required.

 ### The `.saturn` Directory